Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Interdental Cleaning

 Brushing alone only cleans approximately 60% of the tooth surface.
-The areas between teeth require interdental cleaning using floss, interdental brushes, or water flossers.
+The areas between teeth, where plaque readily accumulates, require interdental cleaning using floss, interdental brushes, or water flossers.
+This step is often overlooked but is essential for reducing the risk of gum disease and interproximal cavities.

 Tongue Cleaning